 - Baggage is normally limited to 25kg on flights to and from Svolvaer.
 So planning and communication between participants is important.

-This trip is for our intermediate paddlers (who paddle at a BC 2 to 3 star sea level).
+This trip is for our intermediate paddlers (who paddle at a British Canoeing 2 to 3 star sea level).
 It’s not a particularly technical trip but a bit more committing.
 Paddlers must also be comfortable and confident in packing kayaks and living out of them for 5 nights.

 Travel to Lofotens is easy with flights from Manchester to Oslo then on to Svolvaer. via Bodo.